godaddy/tartufo/README.md

   --entropy-sensitivity INTEGER RANGE
                                   Modify entropy detection sensitivity.
 This
-                                  is expressed as on a scale of 0 to 100, where 0 means "totally random" and 100 means "totally nonrandom".
-Increasing the
+                                  is expressed as on a scale of 0 to 100, where 0 means "totally nonrandom" and 100 means "totally random".
+Decreasing the
                                   scanner's sensitivity increases the
-                                  likelihood that a given string will be identified as suspicious.  [default: 25]
+                                  likelihood that a given string will be identified as suspicious.  [default: 75]

   -b64, --b64-entropy-score TEXT  [DEPRECATED] Use `--entropy-sensitivity`.
                                   Modify the base64 entropy score.
 If a value